File Transfers¶

 }, entityid=transfer["id"])

-The single task will be returned as a dictionary, providing task ID, status and other attributes.
-If adding multiple tasks, a list of tasks will be returned.
+The single task is returned as a dictionary with task ID, status, and other attributes.
+If adding multiple tasks, a list of tasks is returned.

 Note

-- Operation will fail if another task exists with same source and destination path
+- The operation fails if another task exists with the same source and destination path.

-- Ongoing executing tasks will not be interrupted when new tasks are added.
+- Currently executing tasks are not interrupted when new tasks are added.

 Modifying tasks¶

-Tasks are always updated in group with values supplied as a list of dicts instead of a single dict:
+Tasks are always updated in groups, with values supplied as a list of dicts instead of a single dict:

 transfer = session.find('Transfer where id=5a7325f8b7ef72f5f9d74bf4')